-8. On registering, every participant should present programme proposals for the semi-final and final round.
+8. On registering, every participant should present programme proposals for the semi-final and final rounds.
 These programmes should be entered on the entry form, clearly stating composer with full name and dates, title of the piece with names of all movements and their exact lengths and scoring.
-Programme proposals for the semi-final and the final round should have a length of 40 minutes.
-The jury will make a selection from the programme proposals to be played during the semi-final and the final round.
+Programme proposals for the semi-final and the final rounds should have a length of 40 minutes.
+The jury will make a selection from the programme proposals to be played during the semi-final and the final rounds.

 10. The qualifying round will take place by judging the recordings submitted.

-11. A maximum of 12 participating ensembles will proceed through to the semi-final.
+11. A maximum of 12 participating ensembles will proceed to the semi-finals.

-12. In the semi-final each participating ensemble will play a programme lasting 15-20 minutes.
+12. In the semi-finals each participating ensemble will play a programme lasting 15-20 minutes.

-13. The jury will decide which work(s) to play from the programme, as entered on the entry form under semi-final.
+13. The jury will decide which work(s) to play from the programme proposal for the semi-final as submitted through the application form.